German Instrument of Surrender: Surrender document

 The committee further suggested that the instrument of surrender be signed by representatives of the German High Command.
 The considerations behind this recommendation were to prevent the repetition of the so-called stab-in-the-back myth, where extremists in Germany claimed that since the Armistice of 11 November 1918 had been signed only by civilians, the High Command of the Army carried no responsibility for the instrument of defeat or for the defeat itself.

 Not everyone agreed with the committee's predictions.
-Ambassador William Strang, 1st Baron Strang, the British representative at the EAC, claimed:
+Ambassador Sir William Strang, the British representative at the EAC, claimed:

 The surrender terms for Germany were initially discussed at the first EAC meeting on 14 January 1944.
 A definitive three-part text was agreed upon on 28 July 1944 and adopted by the three Allied Powers.

 The first part consisted of a brief preamble: "The German Government and German High Command, recognizing and acknowledging the complete defeat of the German armed forces on land, at sea and in the air, hereby announce Germany's unconditional surrender".

 The second part, articles 1–5, related to the military surrender by the German High Command of all forces on land, at sea, and in the air, to the surrender of their weapons, to their evacuation from any territory outside German boundaries as they stood on 31 December 1937, and to their liability to captivity as prisoners of war.

 The third part, articles 6 to 12, related to the surrender by the German government to Allied representatives of almost all its powers and authority, the release and repatriation of prisoners and forced laborers, the cessation of radio broadcasts, the provision of intelligence and information, the maintenance of weapons and infrastructure, the yielding of Nazi leaders for war crimes trials, and the power of Allied Representatives to issue proclamations, orders, ordinances, and instructions covering "additional political, administrative, economic, financial, military and other requirements arising from the complete defeat of Germany".
-The key article in the third section was article 12, which provided that the German government and German High Command would comply fully with any proclamations, orders, ordinances, es, and instructions of the accredited Allied representatives.
+The key article in the third section was article 12, which provided that the German government and German High Command would comply fully with any proclamations, orders, ordinances, and instructions of the accredited Allied representatives.
 The Allies understood this as allowing unlimited scope to impose arrangements for the restitution and reparation of damages.
 Articles 13 and 14 specified the date of surrender and the languages of the definitive texts.